surma/surma.dev/content/things/omt-for-three-xr.md

 ---

-Keeping the frame rate stable is literally vital for virtual reality applications.
-Off-main-thread architecture can help ensure that the frames keep shipping. **Warning:** This blog post contains the word “balls” a lot.
+Keeping the frame rate stable is vital for virtual reality applications.
+Off-main-thread architecture can help ensure that the frames keep shipping.

 <!-- more -->

-I recently [became the owner of an Oculus Quest][oculus tweet], and since the browser that comes with it has support for [WebXR][webxr spec], I thought it only sensible to play around with that API.
+I recently [became an owner of the Oculus Quest][oculus tweet], and since the browser that comes with it has support for [WebXR][webxr spec], I thought it only sensible to play around with that API.
 I looked at the [Three.JS examples] and tried out the XR samples.
 Annoyingly, even the rather bare-bones [Ballshooter] was fun.
 However, I felt like it didn’t have enough balls.
 Time to start hacking!

 <figure>
   <video src="emitChunk(/things/omt-for-three-xr/ballshooter-original.mp4)" muted loop controls></video>